RajanBharaj/website-vulnerabilties-demo/README.md

 ## Written Report

-Please see the "testing.txt" documentation for further explanation.
+Please see the "/part1/bugs.txt" documentation for further explanation of web vulnerabilities.
+Please see the "/part2/encryption_explanation.txt" for more details on the encryption used to mitigate demonstrated vulnerabilities.

 ## Running Locally